Are You Looking at a Long Federal Prison Sentence if You're Involved in a RICO Case?

-That is another way to get under the 10-year mandatory minimum, which is cooperate with the government.
+Another way to get under the 10-year mandatory minimum is to cooperate with the government.
 They can give you what's called a 5K departure.
-That not only takes you underneath the mandatory minimum, they can shave off years of your sentence depending on how helpful you are to the government.
+That not only takes you under the mandatory minimum, they can shave off years of your sentence depending on how helpful you are to the government.

 - number one, they don't like the government and don't want to do it;

-- number two, they could be at risk if other members of the gang or conspiracy find out that they cooperated, they're life could be in jeopardy; they're family's life could be in jeopardy.
+- number two, they could be at risk if other members of the gang or conspiracy find out that they cooperated; they're life could be in jeopardy; their family's life could be in jeopardy.

 Defending Federal RICO Charges

-So, you really have to sit down and think about how you want to defend your case and whether you really are looking at many years in a federal prison.
+So, you have to sit down and think about how you want to defend your case and whether you are looking at many years in a federal prison.

-Of course, that's done with sitting down with an attorney who has a lot of experience.
+Of course, that's done with sitting down with an attorney with much experience.
 I've been doing this for almost three decades.